chrischandfw/web1-shell-scratch/README.md

   - What arrays might you need?
   - What needs to live in a persistence layer?
 - Is there some state we need to initialize?
-- Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)
+- Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)